 Does Liquor Expire?

 Unopened liquor has an indefinite shelf life.
 Opened liquor lasts about a year or two before it goes bad—meaning it starts losing its color and flavor.
 Don't use a liquor for well drinks if you won't use the whole bottle within two years.
 It does not generally become toxic, though.
 As always, use your common sense: if you see anything suspicious in your old liquor (like mold or something floating), toss it.
 Checking to make sure your liquor hasn't expired is a valuable part of a bartender's duties.

 Why Does Liquor Go Bad?

 So what makes a liquor go bad?
 There are three main factors that can affect the quality of liquor over time: light, temperature, and air.
 When liquor is exposed to daylight over a long period of time, it can lose colors.
 For liquor, color changes are indicative of flavor changes.
-Similar to that, temperature changes can degrade an organic molecule called "terpene," which alters the liquor’s flavor.
+Similar to that, temperature changes can degrade an organic molecule called a "terpene," which alters the liquor’s flavor.
 Lastly, air exposure can lead to oxidation of liquor that affects its flavor.

 That said, if you store hard liquor in moderate temperature away from direct light, it lasts indefinitely.
 At 30% to 40%, liquor is not a hospitable environment for bacteria.
 And if it’s not opened, you’ll deal with virtually no oxidation.